jnsrikanth/moe-app/docs/gcp-cloud-run-deploy.md

-# GCP Cloud Run Deployment Guide
+# DEPRECATED: GCP Cloud Run Deployment Guide (legacy)

+This document is superseded by the new canonical guide:

+- docs/deploy/cloudrun.md

+Please use the new guide for Docker-only, Python-only multi-service Cloud Run deployments.

 This guide covers deploying the MoE Router, Expert Agents, and Python ML service to Google Cloud Run with zero-install Yarn Berry and service-to-service auth.